 Is The Pescatarian Diet For You?

 Pescatarians are vegetarians that also eat fish and other types of seafood in place of meat.
-They are considered more environmentally friendly than traditional carnivores because they have no need for livestock or large farms to grow grains, vegetables, fruits, eggs, etc., all which require more land and water resources compared to fishing (21).
+They are considered more environmentally friendly than traditional carnivores because they have no need for livestock, which require more land and water resources compared to fishing (21).

 The Pros Of Being A Pescatarian